BILGI-IE-423/ie423-2024-termproject-group-yes/ReadME.md

 based on its category.
 By understanding these trends, screenwriters can tailor their scripts to align with audience expectations on Netflix.

-# Data Story for the First Model For Screenwriter:

-# Analyzing the Average Duration of Films on Netflix
+# Data Story for the First Model For Screenwriter:Analyzing the Average Duration of Films on Netflix

 # Based on Category